jackokring/KRTPluginA/README.md

 ---
 * Output `OUT`

 A filter with some internal gain processing to handle filter k values into self-oscillation.
-The four corners set by spread and skew form Linkwitz to Butterwork on spread when skew is full off, and Legendre to Bessel when skew is full on.
+The four corners set by spread and skew form Linkwitz to Butterworth on spread when skew is full off, and Legendre to Bessel when skew is full on.
 The concept is stabilized by soft clipping.

 W
 ===